-- early 2020 - release the final Directions Paper for public consultation.
+- mid 2020 – release the final Directions Paper for public consultation.
 This feedback will be used when drafting the Biosecurity Bill in mid-2020.

-- mid 2020 - ask key stakeholders for their feedback on the Bill, refine it and prepare it for introduction into Parliament.
+- late 2020 – ask key stakeholders for their feedback on the Bill, refine it and prepare it for introduction into Parliament.

 Industry meetings and community forums will be held across the state where people can join in facilitated discussions about key aspects of the proposed new legislation.